-SymBioNet is an international consortium of researchers from the United States and Europe who are interested in rapidly moving the field of Symbiosis forward.
+SymBioNet is an international consortium of researchers interested in rapidly moving the field of Symbiosis forward.
 The consortium is organized as a "network-of-networks", with prominent labs serving as nodes to facilitate further in-country and local interactions.

 PI and concept

 Tomas Tyml, Postdoctoral Researcher (GV/LRC & JGI)